ihaswn/class-on-scroll/README.md

 # About
-this is just a simple javascript library to add/remove classes when the elements gets in the screen by scrolling
+this is just a simple javascript library to add/remove classes when the elements gets in or out of the screen by scrolling

 # Dependencies
 You need jquery (https://www.jqueryscript.net/) in order to use this libarary.